IFU for Medical Devices

-Creating instructions for use (IFU) for medical devices requires quite some responsibility.
+Creating instructions for use (IFU) for medical devices requires quite a lot of responsibility.

-If there is any industry where it is important to make sure that users can use devices safely, effectively and efficiently, it is the medical industry.
+If there is any industry in which it is important to make sure that users can use devices safely, effectively and efficiently, it is the medical industry.

-And let's not forget the importance of decreasing your liablity by means of adequate instructions for use.
+And let's not forget the importance of decreasing your liability by means of adequate instructions for use.